Now available as an audiobook.

 Ninety-nine stories that are gritty, funny, wise.
 And always deeply humane.

 Print edition available now from Clear Heart Books (fulfilled by Amazon).
-Order on-line with this link.
+Order the paperback on-line with this link to Amazon.
 Or order the good old-fashioned way — through your local bookstore.

 Order the Kindle edition with this link to Kindle.